Pork Tenderloin with Apples and Onions

 5. While the pork tenderloins cooks in the oven, make the apples and onions.
 Melt 2 tablespoons of butter over medium-low heat and add onions.
 Cook for 15-20 minutes until caramelized.
 Add 1-2 tablespoons of butter, chopped apples and brown sugar.
 Cook another 10 minutes until apples are tender.
 Salt to taste.

-6. To serve: Place apples on a platter and top with thick slices of pork tenderloin and pan juices, if desired.
+6. Place apples on a platter and top with thick slices of pork tenderloin and pan juices, if desired.
+Serve immediately.

 Enjoy!